Job vacancy: Africa editor

 - Contribute own reporting and writing on feminism, human rights and threatened democracy in Africa

-- Strategize with senior openDemocracy editors to build an Africa audience strategy
+- Strategise with senior openDemocracy editors to build an Africa audience strategy

 - Increase the network of media partners that co-publish and republish openDemocracy content and manage these partnership relationships